SansonSebastiano/eLusive/README.md

-# eLusive - Web Technology's Course (Bachelor's Degree in CS)
+# eLusive - Web Technology's Course (Bachelor's Degree in CS) - A.Y.
+2022/2023

 DISCLAIMER: the website is in Italian language.